Overview

 The desired treatment outcomes for cognitive processing therapy can depend on the specific symptoms a person is experiencing.
 In general, though, treatment is intended to help clients better process their feelings and function in day-to-day life.

 Reducing emotional numbing can be an important part of this process.
 Survivors of trauma may suppress their emotions in an attempt to avoid the pain associated with their disturbing memories.
 However, this can lead to a wide variety of negative outcomes, including social isolation and difficulty enjoying the positive aspects of life.
-CPT often aims to help people feel comfortable experiencing appropriate emotions and processing them in healthy ways.
+Cognitive processing therapy often aims to help people feel comfortable experiencing appropriate emotions and processing them in healthy ways.

-At the same time, CPT-trained therapists can work to help reduce the intense distress associated with traumatic memories.
+At the same time, cognitive processing-trained therapists can work to help reduce the intense distress associated with traumatic memories.
 By helping clients let go of unhealthy beliefs about themselves and the world, this treatment method may decrease feelings that can affect people with PTSD, such as anger, shame, guilt, anxiety, and depression.
 Therapists may also seek to decrease tension and watchfulness, enabling clients to feel comfortable letting their guard down rather than being constantly alert for danger.

 For many therapists, client education is another important goal of cognitive processing therapy.
 Helping individuals better understand PTSD and the factors that reinforce it may leave them better equipped to work toward further recovery after therapy ends.
 This can lead to better long-term treatment outcomes.